Kevin-Vu/circe-kubernetes/README.md

 ```
 $ kubectl create -f ingress/circe-gke-cert.yml
 ```
-Note : we use the GKE to generate a certificate, there are other ways to do that with Let's encrypy and Nginx.
+Note : we use the GKE to generate a certificate, there are other ways to do that with Let's encrypt and Nginx.
 GKE is by far the easiest way.

 3. Create an Ingress object
 ```